citruscai/feel-in-notes/README.md

 pnpm install
 ```

-Then, run the development server:
+3. run the development servers, the flask side is set up to run concurrently and will install any dependencies needed for the flask side when you run this command:

 ```bash
 npm run dev